SaschaKuhlmann/euro-stueckelung/README.md

 docker run --rm -p 8080:8080 euro-stueckelung:latest
 ```

-Open http://localhost:8080 (or http://localhost:8080/de/ for the German localized site).
+Open http://localhost:8080 (or http://localhost:8080/de/ for the German localized site.
+This does not work when using Angulars dev server).

 ## API reference (example)